 4 Trust your calendar

 From the moment you begin your GTD life you must trust your calendar.
 Never put a “maybe” task on your calendar.
 Your calendar is for “absolutely will happen” tasks only.
 If you are using software to organise your todos do not add your tasks to your calendar.
 This was a mistake I made early on and very quickly I stopped looking at my calendar because it was full of stuff and just overwhelmed me.
-Once I took off my daily tasks and only put in appointments and deadlines I began feeling must more comfortable with my calendar.
+Once I took off my daily tasks and only put in appointments and deadlines I began feeling much more comfortable with my calendar.

 5 Really get to know your software / notebook